Aquanty/rtd-hgs/docs/source/index.rst

 | Write faces and segments

-Export ! face and segment information Whenever **HydroGeoSphere** generates a 3-D mesh, it makes lists of the nodes which comprise each unique face and line segment.
+| Export ! face and segment information Whenever
+  **HydroGeoSphere** generates a 3-D mesh, it makes lists of the nodes which comprise each unique face and line segment.
 This information is used by certain instructions which choose faces or segments.
 You can use this instruction to write the information to a file which will receive the name *prefix*\ ``o.fac``.
 These files can become quite large, so the default is not to save them.
-See also
+See also Section :ref:
-Section :ref:`read_3d_grid` .
+| .

 --------------